Step by step guide to using the CABIN-SAFE™ for hole detection –

 The SLD can significantly reduce leak detection times and produce substantial cost savings.

-Savings potential in compressed-air plants
+Savings potential in compressed air plants –

-The following example clearly shows the financial consequences of smaller leaks (acoustically hardly perceivable by the human ear).
-Average operating costs for compressed air costing 0.02EUR/m³ at 7 bar; per year, see chart below
+The following example clearly shows the financial consequences of smaller leaks, (which are acoustically hardly perceivable by the human ear).
+Average operating costs for compressed air costing 0.02EUR/m³ at 7 bar; per year, see chart below –